octobercms/docs/extensibility-plugins.md

 #### Plugin information file

-The **Plugin.php** file, called the *Plugin information file*, is an initialization script that defines the plugin core functions and information.
+The **Plugin.php** file, called the *Plugin information file*, is an initialization script that defines a plugin's core functions and information.
 They can provide the following:

-1. Information about the plugin, its name and author
+1. Information about the plugin, its name, and author
 2. Registration methods for extending the CMS

 An example Plugin information file: